 - If you are making your hush puppies in batches, keep ones that are already fried warm by storing them in a 200-degree oven.

-- Spray a bit of Pam or another non-stick cooking spray on your ice cream scoop or spoon to make it easier for the dough to release.
+- Spray your ice cream scoop or spoon with Pam or another non-stick cooking spray to make it easier for the dough to release.

 - Don’t overcrowd the pan when frying or try to fry too many pieces at once.
 It will bring down the temperature of the oil, and instead of frying up crispy, your hush puppies will soak up too much oil and be greasy.

-You can find more recipes and menu ideas like this in the Southern recipe section of my blog.
+You can find more recipes and menu ideas like this in the Southern recipes section of my blog.

 Ingredients